TheCodeKing/XDMessaging.Net/Advanced.md

 	XDMessagingClient client = new XDMessagingClient()
 		.WithAmazonSettings(accessKey, accessSecret, RegionEndPoint.EUWest1);

 If using multiple applications with conflicting channel names, it's possible to additionally partition AWS messages by a unique name.
 This may be useful if deploying the same application to multiple test environments.
-In this case messages are only send and received to applications with the same AWS settings.
+In this case messages are only sent and received to applications with the same unique AWS key.

 	XDMessagingClient client = new XDMessagingClient()
 		.WithAmazonUniqueKey("qa");